Skip to main content

 A detailed exploration of a selected educational topic or problem under faculty direction.
 Project may relate to the development of a significant skill in teaching.
 Requires approval of supervising professor and department head.
 1-4 SH.

 Students in this course will examine the disciplines of the natural sciences (physics, chemistry, biology, earth and space) together with related technologies.
 The course introduces students to science as a human activity with a long history and the following habits of mind: values and attitudes, computation and estimation, manipulation and observation, communication, and critical-response skills.
 Particular attention is given to the underlying themes of science: systems, models, constancy and change, and scale.
-Laboratories will be taught together with the lecture portion of the class; however, some laboratory experiences may be held on Saturdays.
+Laboratories will be taught together with the lecture portion of the class.
+However, some field experiences may be on Saturdays.
 Prerequisites: sophomore standing, completion of the Analytical Thought requirement, and either MUED-200 or EDUC-101.
 4 SH.
-CC: Interdisciplinary, Scientific Explanations, Team Intensive
+CC: Interdisciplinary, Scientific Explanations.

-This course is designed for secondary education, modern language education and music education students.
+This course is designed for secondary education, modern language education, and music education students.
 Course instruction will be structured following principles of interdisciplinary instruction and inquiry-based learning.
 Required lab components are integrated with instruction.
 Students will analyze and apply their developing understanding of interdisciplinary instruction and inquiry-based learning in order to create original learning activities and lesson plans that incorporate concepts from their respective teaching disciplines.
-Prerequisites: sophomore standing and completed the Central Curriculum Analytic Thought requirement and EDUC-101 or MUED-200.
+Prerequisites: Sophomore standing.
+CC Interdisciplinary, Scientific Explanations.
+4 SH

 When you enroll at Susquehanna, you’ll be paired with an advisor and application tool to guide you in your course planning and scheduling.
 The following is an excerpt from the complete course catalog.
 Enrolled students follow the requirements of the course catalog for the academic year in which they declare each major and/or minor, consult with their advisor(s).